vahgevorg/act_test/README.md

 This Kotlin-based solution addresses the Parking Dilemma problem, where the objective is to find the minimum length of a roof that can cover at least `k` cars in a straight-line parking lot.

 ## Solution Description
-The `carParkingRoof` function in this project is designed to calculate the shortest roof length required to cover a specified number of cars, `k`, parked in a parking lot.
+The `getCarParkingRoof` function in this project is designed to calculate the shortest roof length required to cover a specified number of cars, `k`, parked in a parking lot.
 The parking lot is represented as a linear arrangement of parking spots.

 ### Functionality
-The function `carParkingRoof` takes an array of integers representing the positions of parked cars and an integer `k`, denoting the minimum number of cars the roof must cover.
+The function `getCarParkingRoof` takes an array of integers representing the positions of parked cars and an integer `k`, denoting the minimum number of cars the roof must cover.
 It returns the minimum length of the roof that satisfies this requirement.

 ### Algorithm
 The solution is based on sorting the positions of cars and then sliding a window of size `k` along the sorted positions to find the minimum distance that can cover `k` cars.